Has anybody among you ever seen a Dadiangas Tree, the plant from which a district of Gen. Santos City was used to be named after?

 According to some, a few Dadiangas trees can still be found at the farms at the city’s rural barangays, mostly at the pasture leased areas.

-Now, only a few people call the city founded 60 years ago as Dadiangas, preferring to call it by its modern name, GENSAN.
 The four downtown barangays of the city however are called Barangay Dadiangas South, Dadiangas North, Dadiangas East and Dadiangas West.

 How about you?
 Have you ever seen a Dadiangas shrub?